radar-duker/radars-xduke-fork/README.md

 https://drive.google.com/drive/folders/1dAMTT1Bgj2okWDVhQLTwcRN3NBRTgICV

-With very little work, it can be upgraded to Visual Studio 2019.
+The project solution can easily be compiled in Visual Studio 2019.
+After the solution is open and converted in VS2019, simply delete Game.rc from within the Game project, and it should compile.

 After building the .exe, you will need SDL.dll and SDL_mixer.dll, which you can find in:
 \lib\sdl